ncrubin/kpoint_eri/kpoint_eri/README.md

 ```
 ```

-Note that the automated costing relies on error in MP2 which may be a poor model chemistry depending on the system.
+Note that the automated costing computes the MP2 correlation energy error as a reference point for monitoring the convergence of the factorization with respect to sparsity or the size of auxiliary dimension.
+MP2 may be a poor model chemistry depending on the system, changing the option `error_metric = "CCSD"` will use CCSD instead, but this rapidly becomes very expensive as the system size grows.

 The philosophy is that all costing methods are captured in the namespace related to the type of factorization (e.g., .
 So if one wanted to repeat the costing for DF or THC factorizations, one could